 |

-Because READ clears the first-position databank, it may often be practical to store variables in the Global databank.
+Because READ clears the first-position databank, it may often be practical to store variables in the Global databank when READ is being used.
 It can be practical to put general settings etc. in that bank, for instance default periods, often-used lists, etc. Variables in the Global databank will survive READ and CLEAR statements, and are in that sense long-lived.

 read < period ALL FIRST REF MERGE > filename TO bankname;